Algebraic-Programming/HiCR/examples/memcpy/local/README.rst

 Memcpy: Local
 =============

-In this example, we test HiCR's :code:`memcpy` operation to run a *Telephone Game* test, where a contiguous memory array is copied along all the memory spaces found in the local HiCR instance, as detected by a :code:`HiCR::L1::TopologyManager`, and then back to the initial space (see :numref:`telephoneGameAPI`).
+In this example, we test HiCR's :code:`memcpy` operation to run a *Telephone Game* test, where a contiguous memory array is copied along all the memory spaces found in the local HiCR instance, as detected by a :code:`HiCR::TopologyManager`, and then back to the initial space (see :numref:`telephoneGameAPI`).
 The example then tests the initial and resulting array contain the same bytes.

 .. _telephoneGameAPI:
 .. figure:: telephoneGame.png